Enter the Boardroom with Nurole

 office block

-Episode 17 - How boards benefit from non-traditional experts with Anne-Marie Headley
+17. Anne-Marie Headley - How boards benefit from non-traditional experts

 Before sitting on the advisory boards of Salary Finance and Natter, Anne-Marie Headley was an award-winning HR professional with over two decades of experience building high-performance cultures for major organisations like Uber, Google and Cisco.
 Now she sits down with Nurole CEO Oliver Cummings to explain how her non-traditional expertise makes her and others like her invaluable to board-level discussion. providing a fresh perspective on leadership that will give contemporary boards the tools they need to put people and culture at the centre of strategy.